 Oahu is also a good option if you are a budget traveler.
 Since it’s the most visited island, there is a lot of options to choose from, hostels to guesthouses and rentals too.

-Best Hawaiian Island for Luxury Travel
+Best Hawaiian Islands for Luxury Travel

 Kauai’s excellent resorts offer complete indulgence in a paradisiacal tropical setting.
 Kauai’s hotels and resorts offer fine dining, world-class amenities and ample opportunities for rejuvenation and wellness.

 Luxury resort areas include the Princeville area on the North Shore, the Poipu area on the South Shore, and various resorts along the Lihue/Kalapaki area and the Coconut Coast.
 Kauai’s luxury resorts are also minutes from the island’s best beaches.
 This is where you will also find the perfect venue for your wedding or honeymoon.